-[Course Description] Civil Engineering is study field which widely contributes to our society.
-This course explains Civil Engineering plainly from the viewpoint of how technology and knowledge in Civil Engineering is applied and integrated in order to ealise safe, comfortable and sustainable society.
-This class consists of lectures from not only accademic staffs but also visiting lecturers and it is expected to comprehend what is Civil Engineering which includes expected role and ethics for Civil Engineers.
+【Course Description】 Civil Engineering widely contributes to our society.
+This course explains Civil Engineering from the viewpoint of how technology and knowledge is applied and integrated for a safe, comfortable and sustainable society.
+This class consists of lectures not only from academic staffs but also visiting lecturers and it is expected to comprehensive teach what is Civil Engineering including the expected roles and ethics for civil engineers.

-[Grading] The grade is evaluated based on the rocord of attendance and the report assigned by lecturers.
+【Grading】 The grade is evaluated based on the record of attendance and reports assigned by lecturers.

-【Course Goals】 To understand how technology and knowledge cultivated in Civil Engineering contributes to promotion of social infrastructure, prevention or diminishment of disaster, and creation of environment.
-Furthermore, throughout overviewing the current research trend, it is expected to comprehend the challenges and future directions of Civil Engineering.
+Course Goals To understand how technology and knowledge cultivated in Civil Engineering contributes to the promotion of social infrastructure, prevention or diminishment of disaster, and creation of environment.
+Furthermore, by overviewing the current research trend, it is expected to comprehend the challenges and future directions of Civil Engineering.

 Theme Class number of times Description Expected role for Civil Engineers 2 Firstly, the outline of this course is explained.
-Then, reflecting the current examples, the role and the field related to Civil Engineers are explained. -------------------------------------- Finally, the ethics for Civil Engineers are explained.
-Application of Civil Engineering to the society 7 It is explained that how technology and knowledge cultivated in Civil Engineering contributes to promotion of social infrastructure, prevention or diminishment of disaster, and creation of environment.
-Concretely, the relationship between the academic studies and the application to practice, and the real image of Civil Engineering are explained from the viewponint of major fields where many Civil Engineers work.
-Understanding the currentresearches in Civil Engineering 5 Firstly, the research trend in Civil Engineering, which aims to realise safe, confortable and sustainable society, is explained.
-Then, each student selects specific research field based on his/her interests and investigates their research topics and future directions.
-Achievement assessment 1 The achievement of the lecture is assessed.
+Then, reflecting the current examples, the role and the field related to civil engineers are explained.
+Finally, the ethics for Civil Engineers are explained.
+Application of Civil Engineering to the society 7 It is explained how technology and knowledge cultivated in Civil Engineering contributes to the promotion of social infrastructure, prevention or diminishment of disasters, and creation of environment.
+Concretely, the relationship between the academic studies and the application to practice, and the real image of Civil Engineering are explained from the viewpoint of major fields where many Civil Engineers work.
+Understanding the currentresearches in Civil Engineering 5 Firstly, the research trend in Civil Engineering, which aims to realise safe, comfortable and sustainable society, is explained.
+Then, each student selects specific research field based on his/her interests and investigates their research topics and future directions Achievement assessment 1 The achievement of the lecture is assessed.